frizbee/cryptofont-rails/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cryptofont-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/frizbee/cryptofont-rails.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The font is licensed under the SIL OFL 1.1 http://scripts.sil.org/OFL The CSS files are licensed under the MIT License http://opensource.org/licenses/mit-license.htm Attribution is not required, but much appreciated CryptoFont by @AMPoellmann (alexanderpoellmann.com)